 Did you know that nearly half of American adults are expected to suffer from a mild to an advanced form of gum disease?
 Also known as periodontal disease, this infection is one of the most common health problems in the world, and it can eventually threaten your natural teeth and bone structure if it’s left untreated for too long.
 Thankfully, our experienced dental team can put a stop to it here in Conyers.
-As soon as Dr. Hodges and Dr. Amin discover concerning signs of gum disease, they can recommend effective therapy options that will cleanse the mouth of harmful bacteria and help get your smile back on the right track.
+As soon as Dr. Amin discovers concerning signs of gum disease, they can recommend effective therapy options that will cleanse the mouth of harmful bacteria and help get your smile back on the right track.

 Has it been more than six months since your last dental appointment?
 If so, don’t hesitate to contact our practice today and schedule an appointment.

 How Do I Know if I Have Gum Disease?